deadlydog/deadlydog.github.io/_posts/2013-06-19-powershell-ise-multiline-comment-and-uncomment-done-right-and-other-ise-gui-must-haves.md

   3. If you have any blank lines selected in your multiline selection, it removes them (unacceptable, PowerShellPack only).
   4. It uses block comments (i.e. <# … #>)! (unacceptable (block comments are the devil), Clatonh’s solution only) I’m not sure if the PowerShellPack problems are because it was written for PS v2 and I’m using v3 on Windows 8, but either way that was unacceptable for me.

-You might be wondering why #4 is on my list and why I hate block comments so much.&#160; Block comments themselves aren’t _entirely_ a bad idea; the problem is that 99% of editors (including PS ISE) don’t handle nested block comments properly.&#160; For example, if I comment out 3 lines in a function using block comments, and then later go and comment out the entire function using block comments, I’ll get a compiler error (or in PS’s case, a run-time error); this is because the first closing “#>” tag will be considered the closing tag for both the 1st and 2nd opening “<#” tags; so everything between the 1st and 2nd closing “#>” tag won’t actually be commented out.&#160; Because of this it is just easier to avoid block comments all together, even for that paragraph of comment text you are about to write (you do comment your code, right?).
+You might be wondering why #4 is on my list and why I hate block comments so much.
+Block comments themselves aren’t _entirely_ a bad idea; the problem is that 99% of editors (including PS ISE) don’t handle nested block comments properly.
+For example, if I comment out 3 lines in a function using block comments, and then later go and comment out the entire function using block comments, I’ll get a compiler error (or in PS’s case, a run-time error); this is because the first closing “#>” tag will be considered the closing tag for both the 1st and 2nd opening “<#” tags; so everything between the 1st and 2nd closing “#>” tag won’t actually be commented out.
+Because of this it is just easier to avoid block comments all together, even for that paragraph of comment text you are about to write (you do comment your code, right?).

 **<u>My Solution:</u>**